By Nyesha Stone

 To be able to win these awards and this many, a great team is needed.
 With the diversity of UWM’s journalism students and the help of the JAMS department anything is possible.

-The UWM JAMS students give thanks to three professors (Jessica McBride, Jessie Garcia and Jane Daley Hampton), academic department associate (Ana Kupiecki) and a digital media specialist (Jeffery Loomis).
+The UWM JAMS students give thanks to three professors (Jessica McBride, Jessie Garcia and Jane Hampden Daley), academic department associate (Ana Kupiecki) and a digital media specialist (Jeffery Loomis).
 These five people are the JAMS department, and without them the department would fall apart, according to the students.

 “I like that I can use my classes as a creative deck,” said Kristaleen Hernandez, Advertising PR student.
 “I really like the art side of it… there’s endless possibilities.”